A Path of Reconciliation with Life, Mind and Soul

 with our love for all things ~ Rumi

-I take comfort, definitely, that I have turned a definitive corner.
+I take comfort, in a knowing that at least partially, I have turned a definitive corner, towards holistic well-being.

 ~ namasté, Leah J. 🕊